Don Rickles: Personal life

 On March 14, 1965, Rickles married Barbara Sklar of Philadelphia.
 He admitted to having a difficult time romantically in his 20s and 30s, meeting Sklar through his agent when he was 38 years old and falling for her when she failed to get his sense of humor.
 They had two children: Mindy, an actress, and Larry, a producer who died of pneumonia at the age of 41.
 According to Rickles's memoir, his grandchildren Ethan and Harrison Mann were much more impressed by his role as Mr. Potato Head than by any of his other achievements.
 Barbara died from non-Hodgkin lymphoma on March 14, 2021, exactly 56 years after the couple married.

 Rickles befriended mobster "Crazy" Joe Gallo following a performance at the Copacabana in 1972.
-Gallo, whom Rickles had ribbed mercilessly during his set, despite being warned not to do so, accepted Rickles's ribbings in good humor and invited him to Umberto's Clam House after the show.
+Gallo, whom Rickles had ribbed mercilessly during his set, despite being warned not to do so, accepted Rickles's ribbings in good humor and invited him to Umbertos Clam House after the show.
 Rickles declined the offer.
 That night, a gunfight erupted at Umberto's, killing Gallo.
 This situation was dramatized in the movie The Irishman.

 Rickles performed at the inaugurations of Ronald Reagan and George H. W. Bush with his friend Frank Sinatra, although Rickles himself was a lifelong Democrat.
 He considered Bob Newhart his best friend, and the two often vacationed together along with their wives, who were also close.
 Rickles and Newhart appeared together on The Tonight Show with Jay Leno on January 24, 2005, the Monday following Johnny Carson's death, reminiscing about their many guest appearances on Carson's show.
 The two also appeared together on the television sitcom Newhart and for previous episodes of The Tonight Show, where Newhart or Rickles were guest hosts.
 The friendship was memorialized in Bob & Don: A Love Story, a 2023 short documentary film by Judd Apatow featuring interviews with and home movies of both families.

 Death

-On April 6, 2017, Rickles died of kidney failure at his home in Century City, Los Angeles, at the age of 90.
+On April 6, 2017, Rickles died of kidney failure at the age of 90 at his home in Century City, Los Angeles.
 He was buried at Mount Sinai Memorial Park Cemetery.